Carlos Santana Player Props: Brewers vs. Pirates

-Carlos Santana -- with a slugging percentage of .615 in his past 10 games, including four home runs -- will be in action for the Milwaukee Brewers against the Pittsburgh Pirates, with Mitch Keller on the hill, on August 3 at 7:15 PM ET.
+On Friday, Carlos Santana (.575 slugging percentage in past 10 games, including four home runs) and the Milwaukee Brewers face the Pittsburgh Pirates, whose starting pitcher will be Quinn Priester.
+First pitch is at 8:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Nationals.
+In his most recent game he had a one-hit performance (1-for-5) against the Pirates.

 Carlos Santana Game Info & Props vs. the Pirates